-- Once triggered, the inflation time must not be greater than 200 milliseconds (in the temperature range -20°C to +30°C) - Once inflated, the airbag cushion should not deflate immediately but remain fully inflated for minimum 3 seconds. - Once inflated, the airbag cushion should cover minimum one of the following areas: shoulders, neck, back, or chest. - For body parts protected by aircushion: To assess the effect of energy absorption in the airbags, a specific test template must be used by the specified test institute.
-To meet the requirements, the maximum average impact value must be below 18 kN, and at least one of the impact values must be below 6 kN, based on European standard EN1621. - The airbag must be designed so that unintentional deployment does not prevent athletes from continuing to ski. - The maximum thickness of protectors (untriggered) with airbag technology must not exceed 45 mm.

-The use of Airbag protector is recommended for alpine events.
+- Once triggered, the inflation time must not be greater than 200 milliseconds (in the temperature range -20°C to +30°C) - Once inflated, the airbag cushion should not deflate immediately but remain fully inflated for minimum 3 seconds. - Once inflated, the airbag cushion shall cover minimum one of the following areas: shoulders, back, or chest. - For body parts protected by aircushion: To assess the effect of energy absorption in the airbags, a specific test template must be used by the specified test institute.
+To meet the requirements, the maximum average impact value must be below 18 kN, and at least one of the impact values must be below 6 kN, based on European standard EN1621 protocols. - The airbag must be designed so that unintentional deployment does not prevent athletes from continuing to ski. - The maximum thickness of protectors (untriggered) with airbag technology must not exceed 55 mm. - The airbag must include a back protector based on European Standard EN1621:2. - 3.5.2.4 The use of Airbag protector is determined for alpine speed events as follows: - Airbag system is mandatory for race level 0 and 1 from the season 2025/2026, starting on 15th October 2025 (except Nor-Am Cup, Far East Cup and Junior World Championships, where it is strongly recommended).